 The insider advice on this page is from one of Wendy’s Trusted Travel Experts for European-canal barge cruises: Ellen Sack of Barge Lady Cruises.

 Chartering a canal barge (ideal for groups of 6 to 12 adults) is slow travel at its best: luxurious boats plying centuries-old canals through the bucolic European countryside, covering just a few miles a day between excursions to villages, chateaux, markets, and local artisans’ studios.
 With many dozens of such trips between them, Ellen and daughter Caroline Klein will level with you about the pros and cons of each itinerary—most of which are in France, with a few options in England, Ireland, Scotland, Holland, Belgium, Germany, and Italy—as well as the crew, cuisine, and sightseeing excursions on offer for each vessel.
 The warm welcome their travelers receive on board is testament to Ellen and Caroline’s close personal relationships with all the vessels’ owners.
-Overseeing her clients’ trips from beginning to end, she also advises on city lodging and train travel.
 For multigenerational and other large groups, Ellen can arrange a private charter, with activities customized to individual interests.

 Ships and Cabins